AnyLog-co/documentation/anylog commands.md

 <pre>
 [key] = [value]
 </pre>
-or use the set command
+Or use the set command:
 <pre>
 set [key] = [value]
 </pre>